 Insight #2: Autonomy feels like a perk, but only when we set expectations.

-A sense of fairness is particularly important to remote employees.
+A sense of fairness is essential to remote employees.
 Lack of access to onsite perks can feel unfair unless managers clarify that working remotely comes with unique perks as well.

 Of our remote participants, 70% said they have a ritualized workspace, and 30% prefer to switch things up by working from coffee shops and co-working spaces.
 This difference in preference highlights an opportunity for managers to stress the value of an autonomous work setup.

-Best practice: Ask your employees what they want and would benefit from, whether that's in the form of a survey or a 1-on-1 conversation with their manager.
+Best practice: Ask your employees what they want and would benefit from, whether through an employee survey or a 1-on-1 conversation with their manager.
 However, don't just collect the information – take action on it.
-If people give feedback, but no action is taken, they may feel disappointed or disillusioned by your company.
+If people give feedback but no action is taken, they may feel disappointed or disillusioned by your company.